fawad2/fawad2/README.md

 - 🌱 I’m currently preparing for **Amazon Solution Architect**

-- 👨‍💻 All of my projects are available at [https://www.novypro.com/profile_projects/fawadhanif](https://www.novypro.com/profile_projects/fawadhanif)
+- 👨‍💻 All of my projects are available at [click here](https://resume.fawad.cloud)

 - 💬 Ask me about **Cloud Computing, Data**